Skip to content

 }

-Replace the Start node with a Webhook to trigger the workflow via HTTP:
+Replace the Start node with a webhook:

 {